 The evidence for the clinical validity or clinical utility of respiratory pathogen panels in diagnosing respiratory infections includes a systematic review and two randomized controlled trials.
-The systematic review reported that all three reviewed multiplex PCR systems were highly accurate.
-The clinical utility demonstrated by the trials showed benefits in test results turnaround time, time to receive treatment, targeted antibiotic prescriptions, and length of hospital stay.
-Significant differences were not seen in readmission or mortality.
-No trials were identified that compared health outcomes for patients tested with panels of different sizes.
+The systematic review reported that all three reviewed multiplex PCR systems were highly accurate, compared to the reference tests used.
+The clinical utility demonstrated by the trials showed some benefits in test results turnaround time, time to receive treatment, targeted antibiotic prescriptions, and length of hospital stay, howeversignificant differences were not seen in readmission or mortality.